Functional training: Equipment

 In rehabilitation however, equipment is mainly chosen by its relevance to the patient.
 In many cases equipment needs are minimal and include things that are familiar and useful to the patient.

 Cable machines

-Cable machines, also known as pulley machines, are large upright machines, either with a single pulley, or else a pulley attached to both sides.
+When creating a piece of Universal Gym Equipment in the 1950s, Harold Zinkin improved Jack LaLanne’s invention of the cable machine.Cable machines, also known as pulley machines, are large upright machines, either with a single pulley, or else a pulley attached to both sides.
 They allow an athlete to recruit all major muscle groups while moving in multiple planes.
 Cable machines also provide a smooth, continuous action which reduces the need for momentum to start repetitions, provide a constant tension on the muscle, peak-contraction is possible at the top of each rep, a safe means of performing negative repetitions, and a variety of attachments that allow great flexibility in the exercises performed and body parts targeted.

 Components of a functional exercise program

 To be effective, a functional exercise program should include a number of different elements which can be adapted to an individual's needs or goals: